 The University’s student account billing is done electronically with our ONLINE BILLING SYSTEM.
 Students and parents have the ability to view their student account statements and daily student account activity online.
 St. Bonaventure University’s e-billing system offers students and their families a safe means of receiving electronic billing statements and a secure method of making web-based payments.

 Students enjoy having 24/7 access to student account information.
-To view current account activity and statements, students should log onto http://my.sbu.edu; select the Student menu and click on View/Pay Student Account.
+To view current account activity and statements, students should log onto http://my.sbu.edu; select the One Stop Tab, then the Student Accounts option and select View/Pay Student Account.

 Students are encouraged to register parents as authorized users, which gives them access to the system and e-mail notification when a new bill is available.
-To set up an authorized user, the student logs on to http://my.sbu.edu, clicks on View/Pay Student Account, select the Student menu and then selects Add Authorized User.
+To set up an authorized user, the student logs on to http://my.sbu.edu, go to the One Stop Tab, then the Student Account option and select Add Authorized User.
 Once the authorized user has access, he or she logs in through the https://commerce.cashnet.com/sbupay site.
 There, they will be prompted to reset their password.

-For more information about the Online Billing system please refer to this link Student Accounts - Online Billing and Payment or call the Business Office at (716) 375-2100.
+For more information about the Online Billing system please call the Student Records and Financial Services Office at (716) 375-2020.

 If you wish to submit payment by check please send to St. Bonaventure University, Business Office, P.O.
 Box 2448, St. Bonaventure, NY 14778.
 Checks should be payable to St. Bonaventure University.
 Please indicate the student’s account number and name on the memo line of the check.

 Deferments are accepted for approved bank loans and financial aid.
 The following information is required: type of deferment, name, address, telephone number to verify deferment, and disbursement date of the funds.
 Please send information after you have received your semester statement and before the due date.
-It is the student's responsibility to notify the Business Office of outstanding deferments each semester.
+It is the student's responsibility to notify the Student Records and Financial Services Office of outstanding deferments each semester.